syncfusion-content/wpf-docs/wpf/TextInputLayout/Supported-Input-Views.md

 ## TextBox

-You can enter text as input by adding the [TextBox](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/controls/textbox-overview?view=netframeworkdesktop-4.8) in the [SfTextInputLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TextInputLayout.html).
+You can enter the text as an input by adding the [TextBox](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/controls/textbox-overview?view=netframeworkdesktop-4.8) in the [SfTextInputLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TextInputLayout.html).

 {% tabs %}